Ozzydeathdrop69/Fallout-Pip-Boy/README.md

 For some reason when I search something only like the top 15% actually has duckduckgo and the rest is just the green lines.
+I am Going to upload the files for the browser when i get it at least half working.